siberianfox/g2wiki/Configuring-0.99-System-Groups.md

 	[{mt:...}](#mt-global-motor-power-timeout) | Motor_disable_Timeout | Number of seconds before power to motors is removed.
 Maximum value is 40 million seconds.

 ### {jt:...} Junction Integration Time
 The`{jt:...}` parameter is the way to set cornering velocity limits.
-Cornering now obeys full jerk limitation instead of the centripetal acceleration heuristic, making it much more accurate and more true to the jerk limits set for the machine.
 JT is a normalized scaled factor that is nominally set to 1.000.
 Set to less than 1 for slower cornering (less aggressive), greater than 1 (but probably less than 2) for more aggressive cornering.
 This parameter replaces Junction Acceleration `{ja:...}` and the axis Junction Deviation commands - e.g. `{xjd:0.01}`.

 <pre>
 {jt:0.01}  Lower limit - probably will fail